LAKE SUPERIOR SUITE

 Sleeping Giant’s disjunct melodies, shifts in timbre, and unexpected rhythmic patterns represent this experience.

-4. Neys Provincial Park, a former WWII prisoner of war camp and processing camp for interned Japanese-Canadians, has a somewhat dark history.
-Much of the natural growth forest was cut down to build the POW camp, and trees were later re-planted in rows.
+4. Neys Provincial Park was formerly a prisoner of war camp and a processing site for Japanese-Canadians who were interned and forcibly relocated from British Columbia to Ontario during WWII.
+Much of the old growth forest was cut down to build the POW camp, and trees were later re-planted in rows.
 Slow and steady melodic fragments represent the solemn voices of this beautiful but remote location, while the gradual build toward the climax evokes feelings of destruction, anguish, and yearning for peace.
+Neys is dedicated with love to the composer’s grandparents.

-Agawa Bay, is named after a campground within Lake Superior Provincial Park.
-The music portrays the serenity of calm evening water, and the mixed emotions about returning home after a life-changing journey.
+5. The final movement, Agawa Bay, is named after a campground within Lake Superior Provincial Park.
+The music portrays the serenity of calm evening water, gratitude for all of nature, and the mixed emotions about returning home after a life-changing journey.